ghoomfrog/kid/README.md

 @todos: 3 = "ok i think i'm good for today"
 ```

 The next time the program runs, `todos` will be automatically in whatever state it was on before the program ended.
+And if `todos` was part of a space, that space will get loaded too even if it's no assigned to a blob.

-Setting a blob to null deletes it from disk.
+Setting a blob or its containing space to null deletes it from disk.

 Blobs have length limits because of filename limitations in common filesystems.